 The Energy Bills Support Scheme works slightly differently depending on your payment method but everyone will end up getting the same amount of money.
 If you are a:

-Standard credit customer or Variable Direct Debit customer, we will apply the £66/£67 grant to your account to your So Energy account each month, typically in the first week of the month.
+Standard credit customer or Variable Direct Debit customer, we will apply the £66/£67 grant to your So Energy account each month, typically in the first week of the month.
 This credit will then reduce the amount you owe each month by £66/£67.

-Smart prepayment meter customer, we will apply the £66/£67 grant to your account to your So Energy account each month, typically in the first week of the month.
+Smart prepayment meter customer, we will apply the £66/£67 grant to your So Energy account each month, typically in the first week of the month.
 This credit will then reduce the amount you need to top-up by £66/£67.